jcarlos-prieto/niliBOX/README.md

 There are three type of resources:
 - Drivers: Executable resources developed in QML and Javascript which implement the different functional modules
 - Languages: Files of type .qm containing the translation of the core application and drivers into different languages
-- Themes: Files of propietary format (.set) describing the appearence of the core application and modules.
+- Themes: Files of proprietary format (.set) describing the appearance of the core application and modules.

 This is a general description of each file and directory:
 - *source:* The source code of the core application.
 This directory also contains the source code of the third party libraries used: libusb, Oboe and USB Serial for Android.
 - *resources:* The source code of the resources (drivers, languages and themes), QML components used by the modules, resource configuration files (.set) and some additional files needed.
-The scripts contained in this directory are used for the precompilation of the resouces and they are explained in the 'Compilation' section.
+The scripts contained in this directory are used for the precompilation of the resources and they are explained in the 'Compilation' section.
 - *platforms:* Specific files for the distribution on the different platforms supported.
 The directories for Android and iOS also include some specific source files which are included in the main project.
 - *distrib:* Scripts to create distribution packages for each operating system.
 - *CMakeLists.txt:* The main project configuration file.